Tim Bowers

 His books have received numerous state awards including the prestigious Texas Bluebonnet Award for the book, Memoirs of a Tortoise.
 Bowers has had books included on the Chicago Public Library's "Best of the Best" list and several Junior Library Guild selections.
 His books have been selected for Dolly Parton’s Imagination Library and his art has been juried in the Society of Illustrators Annual Art Exhibition.
 Bowers’ whimsical characters have been licensed for a wide variety of products, including hundreds of greeting cards.

 Tim and his wife, live in Ohio and have four grown children and three grandchildren.
-When he isn’t creating art for a children’s book, he is probably strumming his guitar or ukulele and writing songs.
+When he isn’t creating art for a children’s book, he is probably strumming his guitar or ukulele and writing songs…and most likely thinking about pizza.